After several hours in the smoker, I know resting a brisket is the last thing you want to do.

 Always keep an eye on your thermometer when smoking your brisket.
 If you happen to buy just one-half of the brisket, adjust the cooking time to avoid overcooking the meat.

-When you are selecting your meat, make sure to choose options that are graded as USDA Prime or higher.
+When you are selecting your meat, make sure to choose options that are graded as USDA Choice or higher.
 Meats that are graded “USDA Prime” means they are high quality and have plenty of room for flavor improvement.
 It’s worth the extra money.

 Final Thoughts on Resting Your Brisket